agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

 ![png]({{ site.baseurl }}/images/3-Spatial_Econonometric_Modeling_11_0.png)

 From the histogram you can also see that there is a huge outlier - a block group that has 35 neighbors.
-I must say, I was initially very confused by this, although after some futher exploration it became quite clear: Golden Gate Park!
+I must say, I was initially very confused by this, although after some further exploration it became quite clear: Golden Gate Park!
 I plot this block group below along with its many adjacent block groups.
 Golden Gate Park, too, is not your typical area within San Francisco, and will likely cause some weird results in this analysis since it has 0 people, yet still plenty of crime.
 I go ahead and remove the Farallon Islands and Golden Gate Park from the dataset.

 ```python